Are you hip enough?

 Shoes and ITB syndrome seem to get most of the blame straight off the bat.
 The thing is though, everyone is different and have different things to contend with so it isn't always just a case of laying the blame there and moving on.
 If you want to really get to grips with developing your own run capabilities in my eyes you do really need to take the time to listen to and understand your own body.
 You are after all an experiment of one.

 I do believe that everything starts with the feet and that they are often misunderstood.
 Runners generally don't look after them which is bizarre in itself given what we ask of them.
 That said if you stand and look at the skeleton in my practice you will see that there are other factors that have to be taken into consideration.
-Top down factors as well as ground up to be exact.
+Top down factors rather than ground up to be exact.

 I haven't published anything on this before you ask and haven't performed any wide reaching study.
 This is merely a view of someone who looks at a lot of tight muscles and bodies in pain that I then develop strategies to help run pain free.